redhat-cop/openshift-toolkit/capacity-dashboard/README.md

 **Implementation:**
-Import the "Capacity Planning (ResourceQuota).json" Dashboard in [custom grafana](https://github.com/redhat-cop/openshift-toolkit/tree/master/custom-dashboards).
+Import the "Capacity_Planning_ResourceQuota.json" Dashboard in [custom grafana](https://github.com/redhat-cop/openshift-toolkit/tree/master/custom-dashboards).
 Necessary labels are required to work the dashboard.
 If the cluster has different types of labels, please change the variables from dashboard settings.

 ## Cluster Resource Quota